High blood pressure does not usually have any symptoms, so the only way to find out if you have it is to get your blood pressure checked.

 You can usually find out your result straight away, either from the healthcare professional carrying out the test or on the digital display.

-If your blood pressure is high, you may be advised to record your blood pressure at home to confirm whether you have high blood pressure.
+If your blood pressure is high, you may be advised to record your blood pressure using a 24-hour (ambulatory) monitoring kit or a home blood pressure monitoring kit to confirm whether you have high blood pressure.

 Ambulatory (24-hour) blood pressure monitoring